Join us for an adventure in flavor!

 This classic Chuck Roast Recipe is a hearty comfort food meal that is perfect for Sunday dinner or company meals.

-• Use a large enough dutch oven.
-Ours is 7 quart.
-We would not recommend anything smaller than 6 quart.
+• Use a large enough Dutch oven: Mine is 7 quarts, and I wouldn’t recommend anything smaller than 6 quarts.

-• Use waxy potatoes.
-We prefer Yukon gold.
-Avoid starchy potatoes like Russet.
+• Use waxy potatoes: I prefer Yukon gold, and avoid starchy potatoes like Russet.

-• Cook to an internal temperature of 200°F. This ensures tender, melt in your mouth chuck roast.
+• Cook to an internal temperature of 200°F: This ensures tender, melt-in-your-mouth meat.

 This classic Chuck Roast Recipe is a hearty comfort food meal that is perfect for Sunday dinner or company meals.

-This chuck roast recipe includes potatoes and veggies, so it makes a hearty one pot meal the whole family will enjoy.
+This recipe includes potatoes and veggies, so it makes a hearty one pot meal the whole family will enjoy.

 That being said, our easy No Knead Bread is a great option.
-We love using it to sop up the tasty broth.
+I love using it to sop up the tasty broth.

 This classic Chuck Roast Recipe is a hearty comfort food meal that is perfect for Sunday dinner or company meals.

-• Swap out, or add to, the vegetables.
-Try celery, turnips or acorn squash.
+• Swap out, or add to, the vegetables: Sometimes, I like to try celery, turnips, or acorn squash for variety.

-• If you prefer not to use wine, replace with equal amounts of additional beef broth.
+• If you prefer not to use wine: If you’re not into cooking with wine, replace it with equal amounts of additional beef broth.

-• Make a gravy.
-After cooking, make a thick slurry out of flour and water.
-After removing the chuck roast from the pot, gradually stir in the slurry until the gravy has thickened to your liking.
+• Make a gravy: After cooking, I often make a thick slurry out of flour and water.
+After removing the roast from the pot, I gradually stir in the slurry until the gravy has thickened to my liking.

-• If you don’t have fresh herbs on hand, replace with 1 teaspoon each of rosemary and thyme.
+• If you don’t have fresh herbs on hand: You can always replace them with 1 teaspoon each of dried rosemary and thyme.

 This classic Chuck Roast Recipe is a hearty comfort food meal that is perfect for Sunday dinner or company meals.

 Leftover chuck roast can be used in a variety of ways.
-These are some of our favorites:
+These are some of my favorites:

 • In sandwiches